bufbuild/protobuf-es/MANUAL.md

 ### google.protobuf.Struct

 `Struct` stores a dynamic object with the same range of types as a plain object in JSON.
-When this message is used in a field, it is generated as the type `JsonObject` from [@bufbuild/protobuf].
+When this message is used in a field, it's generated as the type `JsonObject` from [@bufbuild/protobuf].
 For example:

 ```typescript
 /**